cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 Cancel the standup for today: cancel standup
 (for deleting the standup, delete the bot)

-Pause standup for x days: pause standup [x], pause standup for <x> days, etc If the user has not supplied the days, Whatbot will prompt for it.

-Resume a standup that has been paused: resume standup

 Show when the standup is scheduled for: show schedule

-Skip answering a question during standup: skip

 Replace all standup questions with a new set of questions: modify | update | change | replace questions questions
 ```